PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Methodology

-\paragraph{Contextual Filtering} Following \textbf{Working Memory Theory}~\citep{baddeley2020working}, human reasoning is constrained by limited working memory and can engage with only a small subset at once.
-Therefore, we draw on the theory of \textbf{Contextual Integrity}~\citep{nissenbaum2004privacy}, which conceptualizes privacy as adherence to context-specific norms governing information flows.
-Although contextual integrity offers a principled normative account, its parameters are not directly observable and must be operationalized at inference time.
-Given a target context, the online stage dynamically selects a subset of privacy memory that are most salient for the current situation.
-In practice, we implement this selection by querying LLM jointly with the set of distilled privacy memory and the current context, and outputs a filtered set of contextually relevant privacy memory.
+\ttfamily [Privacy Experiences] The user is critical of restricted internet offerings being framed as acceptable substitutes for unrestricted access. \end{quote} Notably, the memory distillation step is performed offline and amortized across multiple predictions, which reduces per-instance cost at inference time. \paragraph{Stage 2: Contextual Filtering} Our third idea holds that a contextual filter can dynamically activate the privacy orientations most relevant to each new scenario.
+We implement this by drawing on \textbf{Working Memory Theory}~\citep{baddeley2020working}, which holds that human reasoning is constrained by limited working memory and can engage with only a small subset of beliefs at once.
+We also draw on \textbf{Contextual Integrity}~\citep{nissenbaum2004privacy}, which conceptualizes privacy as adherence to context-specific norms governing information flows.
+Given target context, the subset of privacy memory most salient for the current situation is selected dynamically.
+In practice, we prompt the LLM jointly with the set of distilled privacy memories and the current context, and it outputs a filtered, ranked set of contextually relevant privacy orientations.
+This selective activation determines \emph{which} orientations surface for a given scenario, enabling context-sensitive reasoning rather than exhaustive recall.